qmegame/qme/README.md

 Notes for pre1:
   - 2072 lines of code!
 Yay!
   - There is currently no way to see the list of players or the turn count.
 Coming soon ...

+Changelog for pre2:
+  - Added random AI names
+  - Added rendering layers
+  - Added some unit backend for later
+  - Changed rendering from "flat" to 3/4 perspective
+  - Added tile coordinates to tooltip display
+  - Added escape menu (press the escape key to access)
+  - Added UI for creating players (human / AI, names)
+  - Added tech backend for later
+  - Added debug screen (press q to toggle in main game)
+  - Added game info display (for player name / turn, currently untogglable)

+Notes for pre2:
+  - 2683 lines of code (wow)
+  - You need a file for error logging (if you don't have one, you will be prompted to fix it)
+  - Next release on October 5!